Measurement-induced cubic phase state generation: Introduction

 \section{Introduction}

-Parametrized quantum optical circuits, wherein photons serve as carriers of quantum information and gates implement optical transformations, represent a promising platform for continuous-variable quantum computing.
-However, conventional quantum optical tools such as linear optical elements and nonlinear processes, such as squeezing, are Gaussian \cite{RevModPhys.84.621} and therefore insufficient for universal quantum computing \cite{PhysRevLett.82.1784}.
-To unlock universality, in addition to the set of Gaussian operations, non-Gaussian resources are strongly required \cite{PRXQuantum.2.030204, PhysRevResearch.6.023332}.
-Indeed, non-Gaussian resources introduce the necessary nonlinearity to facilitate non-Gaussian operations, a critical component for implementing universal gate sets in photonic and oscillator-based architectures, and enable quantum advantage.
-However, preparing such resources in quantum optics constitutes a challenging task \cite{PhysRevX.13.031001, PhysRevLett.128.170503, doi:10.1126/science.adk7560, PhysRevA.97.052317, Tyc_2008, Kala_OE_2025}.
+Quantum optical circuits, where photons serve as carriers of quantum information and gates implement optical transformations, represent a promising platform for continuous-variable quantum computing \cite{Fukui}.
+However, to unlock the universality of quantum computing in continuous variables, in addition to the set of Gaussian staes and operations \cite{RevModPhys.84.621}, non-Gaussian resources are strongly required \cite{PhysRevLett.82.1784, PhysRevResearch.6.023332}.

-Cubic phase states \cite{Gottesman_2001} represent a cornerstone non-Gaussian resource in the advancement of continuous-variable quantum computing as they can reveal universality by allowing a nonlinear gate to be implemented \cite{PhysRevLett.124.240503, PhysRevA.93.022301, Gu_2009}.
-Beyond their role in gate-based models, cubic phase states are widely used for error-correcting encoding and fault-tolerant protocols \cite{Gottesman_2001}, as their inherent non-Gaussianity allows for the distillation of entanglement \cite{Eisert_2003}.
-However, despite significant theoretical \cite{PhysRevA.95.052352, PhysRevA.100.012326} and experimental \cite{PhysRevA.88.053816} efforts, the generation of a cubic phase state still remains an urgent problem, given the limited available experimental resources.
-Only recently, a probabilistic conversion protocol with simple Gaussian operations to generate the cubic phase state was proposed for both optical and microwave regimes \cite{Ferrini_2021}.

-However, the generation of high-fidelity cubic phase states remains a significant challenge, necessitating innovative approaches to bridge the gap between theoretical proposals and experimental implementations.
-This work addresses this gap by introducing a novel method to efficiently generate cubic phase states, thereby advancing the toolbox for scalable, fault-tolerant quantum computation.
-Our protocol is based on a quantum interferometer with simple Gaussian operators accessible in the experiment and is assisted by a detection operation.
-To achieve a state with both high fidelity and detection probability, we use the numerical multiparameter optimization technique.
+Since the first ideas for constructing non-Gaussian states ~\cite{Gottesman_2001, Ghose}, great progress has been made towards their theoretical description, classification, characterization and experimental realization ~\cite{PRXQuantum.2.030204, PhysRevA.97.052317, PhysRevA.78.060303}.
+Today's family of non-Gaussian states includes a broad set of GKP (Gottesman–Kitaev–Preskill) -generation proposals ~\cite{Brady} ranging from propagating-light demonstrations~\cite{doi:10.1126/science.adk7560} and linear optical circuits assisted by a set of photon-number-resolving (PNR) detectors~\cite{Tzitrin_2020} to cavity-assisted preparation~\cite{PhysRevLett.128.170503} and free-electron-driven nonlinear interactions~\cite{PhysRevX.13.031001}; the generation of Schrödinger cat states by photon-subtraction ~\cite{PhysRevLett.97.083604, PhysRevLett.101.233605, Sychev} and photon-addition ~\cite{PhysRevA.110.023703} operations; the generation of squeezed cat states by leveraging adaptive measurement-based photonic circuits~\cite{Anteneh2024}; the use of Kerr nonlinearities ~\cite{Tyc_2008, Yao, Brauer}.